FAQ

 • Yes you must be nicotine free to start our program.
 Cigarettes/Vaping interfere with your lung's ability to exchange oxygen, and nicotine can impair circulation, impeding healing after surgery and increasing the chance of infection.

-Learn How To Liv Well Excess Weight And Health Risks What is Excess Weight Costing You?
-Are You Eligible for our Program?
+Learn How To Liv Well Excess Weight And Health Risks Are You Eligible for our Program?